-- 6. Voice memory A or memory B is selected automatically.
+6. Voice memory A or memory B is selected automatically.
 If both memory locations are already in use, the system will prompt you to overwrite one.
-Follow the instructions provided by the system. - When preparation is complete and you are ready to begin, press the with button. - 8.
-The SA mode will be explained.
+Follow the instructions provided by the system.

+- When preparation is complete and you are ready to begin, press the Cus button. - 8.
+The VA mode will be explained.
 Follow the instructions provided by the system. - 9.
-When training is finished, the system will tell you an adequate number of phrases have been recorded. - The system will announce that speaker adaptation has been completed and the system is ready.
+When training is finished, the system will tell you an adequate number of phrases have been recorded. - 10.
+The system will announce that voice adaptation has been completed and the system is ready.

-The SA mode will stop if:
+The VA mode will stop if:

-- The the button is pressed for more than 5 seconds in SA mode. - The vehicle begins moving during SA mode. - The ignition switch is placed in the OFF or LOCK position.
+- The two button is pressed for more than 5 seconds in VA mode. - The vehicle begins moving during VA mode. - The ignition switch is placed in the OFF or LOCK position.